thrasht/Floreria/README.md

 Examples:

--Querie of the most sell flower in one year
+-Query of the most sell flower in one year

 public function flores(Request $req)
 	{